-The constituency of the World Congress would encompass every human being on the planet.
-Every person on Earth would be eligible to create an account through the internet to vote for representatives to the congress.
+The constituency of the World Democratic Congress would encompass every human being on the planet, from birth to death.
+Every person on Earth would be eligible to create an account with the IEF and use the internet to vote for representatives to the congress.
 Every person could also create proxy accounts for their minor children in which the other parent could claim equal standing (half vote).
-Further every person of age on Earth would be eligible to serve as a representative of any single district regardless of residence if receiving the nomination endorsements at least 1% of the districts voters and having so registered.
+Further every person of age on Earth would be eligible to serve as a representative of any single district regardless of residence if receiving the nomination endorsements at least say 1% of the districts voters and having so registered.

-Each nation state would be divided algorithmically into rectangular districts so that no district would contain more than 10 million residents and each nation state would have at least one district.
-100 global at-large positions would also be created.
+Each nation state would be divided algorithmically into rectangular districts so that no district would contain more than say 10 million residents and each nation state would have at least one district (770+ total for 2018).
+100 or so global at-large positions would also be created.